petiakovacs/Backpacking_Data_Pipeline/README.md

   - [Future Improvements](#future-improvements)
   - [Conclusion](#conclusion)

 This project is a personal endeavor to improve my data engineering skills.
-The main goal is to ingest, process, and analyze data from my solo backpacking trip.
+The main goal is to ingest, process, and analyze data from my solo backpacking / couchsurfing trip.
 During the trip, I tracked my spendings and places visited using two separate Excel files: `spending.xlsx` and `travels.xlsx`.

 ## Data Structure